BlizzCrafter/MonoGame.SplineFlower/README.md

 A SplineWalker also has 3 different built-in movement modes:

-- **Once** travels the BézierSpline just one time and will stop at the starting point.
+- **Once** travels the BézierSpline just one time and will stop at the last control point.
 - **Looped** travels the BézierSpline infinitely (smoothly starts again at the starting point).
-- **PingPong** travels the BézierSpline forward and then backward when he reaches the starting point (infinitely).
+- **PingPong** travels the BézierSpline forward and then backward when he reaches the last control point / starting point (infinitely).

 ---